What to look for when buying a cave

 Location : London

-Re: What to look for when buying a cave
+What to look for when buying a cave Empty Re: What to look for when buying a cave

-The place will (to start with) be for holiday use.
-Either as a rental or for us to stay in it.
-As time goes on we would look to spend more time in it.santamaria wrote:My must haves would relate to whether I would plan to use the cave as a holiday home or full time residence .
+santamaria wrote:My must haves would relate to whether I would plan to use the cave as a holiday home or full time residence .

 ......must haves if I was buying a cave, top must haves, would be good internet access, good road access (but does not need to be tarmac), electricity water & pref sewerage disposal system mains or non.
 South facing, not too much out-build.
 Thick walls and roof cover.
 Quiet location, but not too isolated , (hamlet).
 And with all paperwork in-situ.
 I can think of lots more but once you see the cave you want , then compromise may well take over...........